-This usually works because of the Rule of Funny
+This usually works because of the Rule of Funny.
+If humour isn't your thing, see Chandler's Law for the Rule of Drama version.

-—that is to say, just because someone gets a cow dropped on them doesn't mean it's Drop The Cow.
-Also, you don't have to drop a female bovine for it to be Drop The Cow, either.
+Note that this trope is not Exactly What It Says on the Tin — that is to say, just because someone gets a cow dropped on them doesn't mean it's Drop the Cow.
+You don't have to drop a farm animal for it to be Drop the Cow, either.

-If instead of a cow, you want to drop a Dead Horse
+If instead of a cow, you want to drop a Dead Horse, you might use a Vaudeville Hook.
+For lousy Game Show contestants, you might want to Eject the Loser.

 - Probably as a direct reference to the Jim Henson quote below, The Muppet Show Comic Book's version of the Mahna Mahna sketch ends with Mahna getting hit by penguins flung from a catapult.
 Scooter observes "We never did figure out how to end that bit."

 - Monty Python's Flying Circus was better known for its use of a falling 16-ton weight.
-A knight wielding a dead chicken was also kept around for this purpose, as was a giant hammer and a humorless Colonel (played by Graham Chapman).
+An armor-clad knight wielding a dead chicken was also kept around for this purpose, as was a giant hammer, a boxer (Terry Gilliam), and a humorless Colonel (played by Graham Chapman).

-- That humorless colonel could be seen as a Lampshade Hanging on their rationale for ending sketches like that; he would enter the skit and stop its participants on the grounds of no longer being funny because their scene has gone on too long.
+- That humorless colonel could be seen as a Lampshade Hanging on their rationale for ending sketches like that; he would enter the skit and stop its participants on the grounds it was getting silly, or going on too long.

 - Python Lampshaded their own tendency to do this in the ending of the Argument Sketch, where a policeman enters to arrest all participants in the sketch for taking part in a "strange sketch" and causing distress.
-He is promptly arrested by another policeman for the crime of "ending every bleedin' sketch by just having a policeman come in"; that policeman then gets arrested for the same.
+He is promptly arrested by another policeman for the crime of "ending every bleedin' sketch by just having a policeman come in"; that policeman then gets arrested for the same, only for the second officer to realize the quandary mid-sentence.
 In the final moment of the sketch, a hairy hand claps this last policeman on the shoulder.

 - In the "Army Protection Racket" sketch, the Colonel stops the sketch because it's poorly written and he didn't get any funny lines.
 A Mafioso character (Michael Palin) mutters that he was just too lazy to write a proper punchline, which he denies.